ucincy-grad-bayesian-group/meeting/index.md

 # Welcome to the UCincy Grad Bayesian Analysis Group

 ## About Us
-We are a group of graduate statistics students at the University of Cincinnati dedicated to exploring advanced topics in Bayesian statistics.
-Our group meets weekly to discuss recent papers, share research findings, and work through challenging statistical problems together.
+We are a group of graduate statistics students at the University of Cincinnati with a strong focus on applying Bayesian statistics to real, intricate data.
+Our weekly meetings include discussions on both textbooks and practical data analysis, allowing us to explore advanced topics in Bayesian statistics.

 ## Meetings
-Our meetings are held every Wednesday at 5:00 PM in the Department of Statistics (Room 301).
-Each week, we tackle a new topic in Bayesian statistics, ranging from theoretical concepts to practical applications.
+Our meetings are held every Friday at 4:00 PM in the Department of Mathematical Sciences (French Hall 4119).

 ## This Week's Topic
 - **Week 9: Bayesian Hierarchical Model**.
 Bayesian hierarchical models enable the analysis of data with nested structures by allowing individual observations to be informed by group-level parameters.
 This approach incorporates prior knowledge and assesses uncertainty through probability distributions.
 It's a flexible statistical method that captures both within-group variability and between-group differences.